 “Housing-market fundamentals remain very much in the favor of current owners, to the detriment of prospective owners,” says Ameriprise Financial Chief Economist Russell Price.
 “This imbalance is likely to remain in place for quite some time — possibly years.”

 Prepare to bid competitively to make your offer stand out.
 But remain pragmatic and know your limits — both financially and risk-wise.
 Here are strategies buyers have been leveraging in some areas of the country:

 - Offers above asking price

 - Accommodations for the seller’s closing date or move-out timeline

 Sellers in certain areas might prioritize all-cash offers.
 If appropriate for your situation, a margin loan or pledge loan could provide you with the necessary liquidity.

 Get ready to make your move

 Securing a new property can be even more rewarding when you feel confident about your choice.
-We can help you understand the financial implications of a real estate purchase.
+Your Ameriprise financial advisor can help you understand the financial implications of a real estate purchase.